bharatikandakumar/Data-Visualization/Projects/Individual Project/Revised_Version_Documentation.md

 ![](https://github.com/bharatikandakumar/Data-Visualization/blob/master/Projects/Individual%20Project/images/final4.PNG)

 ### 5. Speed Violations by Wards in Chicago from 2019 to date
 Changed the colors from Red/Orange to Red/Green to color coordinate to the rest of the charts.
 From a fixed top 10 speed violation wards representation, changed it dynamic to highlight top N (1 - 50 as there are only 50 wards) problematic wards to give the flexibility to concentrate on areas depending on the budget.

+>> Problem Faced - The filter to display just the data from 2018 to date was successful in the first version.
+Top N filter took all data from 2014 to date into account.
+To reflect the year filter on Top N,  I created a duplicate of Speed Violation Measure and implemented a filter on the copy of it.
+Used that copy to make this visualization and fixed the issue.

 We can use the slider to highlight the top N violation areas of our choice.
 Added an additional chart which represents the streets that are part of the top N Speed Violation wards with the street with highest number  of violations represented in red and lowest in green.

 ![](https://github.com/bharatikandakumar/Data-Visualization/blob/master/Projects/Individual%20Project/images/final5.PNG)